Generate a (console/LaTeX/word/excel/txt) report classifying nodes and comparing models

 Value

-An object of class "DAGassist_report", invisibly for file outputs,
+An object of class "DAGassist_report", invisibly for file and plot

-validation- result fromvalidate_spec(...)which verifies acyclicity and X/Y declarations.roles- raw roles data.frame fromclassify_nodes(...)(logic columns).roles_display- roles grid after labeling/renaming for exporters.bad_in_user- variables in the user's RHS that areMED/COL/dOut/dMed/dCol.controls_minimal- (legacy) one minimal set (character vector).controls_minimal_all- list of all minimal sets (character vectors).controls_canonical- canonical set (character vector; may be empty).formulas- list withoriginal,minimal,minimal_list,canonical.models- list with fitted modelsoriginal,minimal,minimal_list,canonical.verbose,imply- flags as provided.
+validation- result fromvalidate_spec(...)which verifies acyclicity and X/Y declarations.roles- raw roles data.frame fromclassify_nodes(...)(logic columns).roles_display- roles grid after labeling/renaming for exporters.bad_in_user- variables in the user's RHS that areMED/COL/dOut/dMed/dCol.controls_minimal- (legacy) one minimal set (character vector).controls_minimal_all- list of all minimal sets (character vectors).controls_canonical- canonical set (character vector; may be empty).controls_canonical_excl- named list of filtered canonical sets (e.g.$nco,$nct) whenexcludeis used.formulas- list withoriginal,minimal,minimal_list,canonical, and any filtered canonical formulas.models- list with fitted modelsoriginal,minimal,minimal_list,canonical, and any filtered canonical models.verbose,imply- flags as provided.

 Details